2025 Lime Mobility Insights Competition

 At Lime, our mission is to build a future where transportation is shared, affordable, and carbon-free.
 By partnering with cities and universities worldwide—from studying the impact of our reduced-fare program with Monash University to sharing collision data to improve safety in Seattle—we support our riders and cities with technology, information, and data.
 We draw valuable insights to tackle real-world challenges, underscoring our dedication to creating more equitable and sustainable cities.

-This initiative will provide a unique opportunity to harness Lime's extensive datasets, such as detailed trip and safety analytics, and leverage expert guidance from Lime's transportation professionals and the League's Bicycle Friendly America team.
+This initiative will provide selected communities a unique opportunity to harness Lime's extensive datasets, such as detailed trip and safety analytics, and leverage expert guidance from Lime's transportation professionals and the League's Bicycle Friendly America team.

 Deliverables